 The CDC has released new guidance for travelers if you are fully vaccinated.
 For updated CDC guidance on current travel advisories, review CDC COVID-19 Travel Information for Fully Vaccinated Persons.
 Included in the information, you will find tips on:

-International Travel Advisories
+International Travel & Passport Information

-See travel advisories for worldwide destinations
+- Travel advisories for worldwide destinations

-- Avoid touching your eyes, nose, or mouth.
+- Avoiding touching your eyes, nose, or mouth.

 - Cover coughs and sneezes.

-Nevada Health Response Travel Information page
+For additional statewide information, visit Nevada Health Response Travel Information page